secsh, ssh

 Specifies the port to connect to on the remote host.

-Queries ssh for the algorithms supported for the specified version 2.
-The available features are: cipher (supported symmetric ciphers), cipher-auth (supported symmetric ciphers that support authenticated encryption), mac (supported message integrity codes), kex (key exchange algorithms), key (key types), key-cert (certificate key types), key-plain (non-certificate key types), and protocol-version (supported SSH protocol versions).
+Queries for the algorithms supported by one of the following features: cipher (supported symmetric ciphers), cipher-auth (supported symmetric ciphers that support authenticated encryption), help (supported query terms for use with the -Q flag), mac (supported message integrity codes), kex (key exchange algorithms), key (key types), key-ca-sign (valid CA signature algorithms for certificates), key-cert (certificate key types), key-plain (non-certificate key types), key-sig (all key types and signature algorithms), protocol-version (supported SSH protocol versions), and sig (supported signature algorithms).
+Alternatively, any keyword from CONFIGURATION FILES or secshd that takes an algorithm list may be used as an alias for the corresponding query_option.

 Quiet mode.
 Causes all warning and diagnostic messages to be suppressed.
 Only fatal errors are displayed.